More Details About Prostate Cancer Treatment

 What should I do if I find out I have prostate cancer?

-A diagnosis of prostate cancer can be frightening, but it needn’t be.
-Remind yourself that most cancers today are detected in their early stages when adequate treatments provide a treatment rate that approaches 90–100%.
-At our clinic, we have found that several things help patients and families cope with this diagnosis.
-We encourage our patients to do the following:
+A diagnosis of prostate cancer can be frightening, but it need not be.
+Remind yourself that most cancers today are detected in their early stages when adequate treatments provide a cure rate of more than 90%.
+At our clinic, we have found that several of the following recommendations help patients and families cope with this diagnosis:

 - Become informed so that you and your family understand the disease better.
 The American Cancer Society and National Cancer Institute can provide a great deal of useful information.